mriot/mriot/README.md

 ### 👨‍💻 &nbsp;About Me

 - 🤙 &nbsp; 26 years old dude from Germany
-- 💼 &nbsp; Working as a full-stack developer at //SEIBERT/MEDIA
+- 💼 &nbsp; Working as a front-end dev at //SEIBERT/MEDIA
 - 💯 &nbsp; Passionate about frontend, automation, reverse-engineering and tooling

 ### 📖 &nbsp;Currently learning